pester/Pester/README.md

 #### Avoid putting in InModuleScope around your Describe and It blocks

 `InModuleScope` is a simple way to expose your internal module functions to be tested, but it prevents you from properly testing your published functions, does not ensure that your functions are actually published, and slows down Discovery by loading the module.
-Aim to aviod it altogether by using `-ModuleName` on `Mock`.
+Aim to avoid it altogether by using `-ModuleName` on `Mock`.
 Or at least avoid placing `InModuleScope` outside of `It`.

 #### Mocks don't work in top-level `BeforeAll`